NextGen Call for Abstracts are now closed

 - You will receive an automatic e-mail upon submission confirming the receipt of your abstract

-As noted above, NextGen 2021 will focus on the emerging supply chain technologies that will shape and power tomorrow’s supply chains.
+As noted above, the NextGen Supply Chain Conference focuses on digital transformation and the emerging supply chain technologies that will shape and power tomorrow’s supply chains.
 The emphasis is on how those technologies are being applied to supply chain processes today and in the future.
-In that regard, preference will be given to presentations that present examples of these technologies in action, where they can deliver the most value, the benefits being realized and finally, the challenges and pitfalls associated with implementation and how to avoid them.
+In that regard, preference is given to supply chain leaders, rather than solution providers, and to examples of these technologies in action, where they can deliver the most value, the benefits being realized and finally, the challenges or pitfalls associated with implementation and how to avoid them.
 We recognize that consultants and academics may not be at liberty to identify clients/end users by name.

 Topic categories may include: